 Add small pieces of clay, shaping as you go until you get a relatively smooth teardrop.
 The clay does not have to be perfect because the glass will conform to small irregularities and in the end you will add a little bit of fairing putty to the top which will later be sanded smooth.

 Here we used epoxy and added a fairing filler to the top of the glass before fully cured and while it was still tacky.
 When it cured sanding with 80 grit paper was easy and the shape came out smooth.
 Sanding with the cowling in place is easiest.

 When the cowling is removed the inside needs to be opened up to the intersection of the edge of the clay and the outside intersection of the glass added to the cowling.
 Dig as much clay out on the inside as you can and use a Dremel with a burr bit to remove the inner cowling skin that was under the clay.

 Careful dissection of the inner skin is important and removing clay to determine how much overlap you still have is also important.
 Grind a little, remove some clay and repeat that process until you get the fiberglass skin trimmed all the way back to the intersection of the glass work on the outside of the cowling.

 Cleaning the oil-based clay up is easy with mineral spirits and a stiff brush and paper towel.
 Repeat the process a few times until you have a clean edge and follow with denatured alcohol and a clean stiff brush.
 The end result will be a clean smooth surface ready for sanding.

-The addition of a relief blister on the co-pilot side is personal preference while that valve cover is closed it does not interfere with the cowling.
-Adding one to both sides provide some symmetry.
+The addition of a relief blister on the co-pilot side is personal preference.
+That valve cover is close, but it does not interfere with the cowling.
+Adding a blister to both sides provide some symmetry.